dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 ### Create an Internet-Restricted Virtual Private Cloud (VPC)

-Follow these steps to create an Internet-restricted (offline) AWS VPC or see [Work with VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.htmlhttps:/)[AWS VPC documentation](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in AWS documentation.
+Follow these steps to create an Internet-restricted (offline) AWS VPC or see [Work with VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in AWS documentation.
 The offline VPC must not have a NAT or Internet gateway.
 Create your offline VPC with private subnets only.

 1. Create a VPC.
    1. Log in to your AWS Console and select VPC service.